nicolas-van/eventemitter/README.md

 # eventemitter

-A simple library implementing an event emitter in Java.
+A simple library implementing an event emitter in Java, made to use closures.
+It's **way** simpler and shorter than Swing's crappy `EventListener`.

 ## Installation